bwcybersec/2025-ectf-bw/docs/3-secrets.md

 # Secrets

-BW's implementation of the Encoder and Decoder make use of several secrets.
+BW's implementation of the Encoder and Decoder make use of several cryptographic secrets, as described below.

 ## Keys